canonical/launchpad-manual/docs/user/how-to/community-help.rst

 Creating a new FAQ
 ------------------

-*Continues from after step 4 in the section above.*
+*Continues from the fourth step in the section above.*

 .. note::